 Over the last couple of weeks there has been some struggle around Emily’s finishing college, what it means, and how it is impacting us and our grief.
 With others in our lives (Emily’s boyfriend, my girlfriend, my other daughter’s boyfriend, etc.) it makes these times even more complicated for grieving, as the whirlwind of emotions can make for a challenge to understand what we are truly feeling.

 Right now, as I write this, I feel like I’m taking time from my new relationship to focus on the old.
-The timing of this momentous rite of passage for Emily coincided with a personal milestone for Kristi, too.
+The timing of this momentous rite of passage for Emily coincided with a personal milestone for my girlfriend, too.

 She is a widow herself, so in many ways understands the world I now inhabit.
 But in others, I am a completely alien being, caught sometimes in the past while trying to create a future with someone new and am unsure what that future will look like.